yfkuo/cse15l-lab-reports4/index.md

 ![Image](step7.1.png)

-- Next, to find `index1` in `ListExamples.java`: Type `/index1`, then press `<enter>`.
+- Next, to find `index1` in `ListExamples.java`: Type `/index1`, then press `<enter>` to select the first found `/index1` in the java file.

 ![Image](step7.2.png)

 - Next, press `<n>` for 9 times to get to the desired `index1` that we want to change to `index2`.
-- The lower right corner will show the number of the line that you are currently at, which is line 44.
+- Note that the lower right corner will show the number of the line that you are currently at, which is line 44.

 ![Image](step7.3.png)